MATERIAL BAR

 Presenting Slovenia at the Milan Design Week

-The concept of the presentation, titled MATERIAL BAR, departs from the classic design exhibition.
-It will go beyond the simple presentation of a product as the outcome of the design process and focus on design as a holistic activity that includes work and thought processes, materials, environment, and relationships.
-It understands designers as a part of a community and recognizes the role of a curator as a (co)creator in establishing an open, progressive, and responsible design production (and a progressive and responsible society).
-The project approaches its role creatively and productively, and positions the selected designers as active protagonists of the exhibition.
-They communicate with the visitors directly, through their work process, which in addition to the visual, will also offer an audio, physical, sensory, and tactile experience.
+The concept of the presentation, entitled MATERIAL BAR, departs from a classic design exhibition.
+It goes beyond the simple presentation of a product as the result of a design process to focus on design as a holistic activity that includes working and thinking processes, materials, environment and relationships.
+It understands designers as part of a community and recognises the role of a curator as a (co)creator in establishing an open, progressive and responsible design production (and a progressive and responsible society).
+The project approaches its role creatively and productively, positioning the featured designers as active protagonists of the exhibition, communicating directly with visitors through their creative process, which offers not only visual, but also audio, physical, sensory and tactile experiences.

-The MATERIAL BAR presentation will also move away from the narrow classical understanding of object design and broaden the field from product design to the design of flavours, food, and sound, to participatory design of space and fashion, and to practices that embed design in the creation of community.
+The MATERIAL BAR presentation also moves away from the narrow classical understanding of object design, broadening the field from product design to the design of flavours, food, and sound, to the participatory design of space and fashion, and to practices that embed design in the creation of community.

-A group of curators Katarina Dekleva, Rok Oblak and Bor Pungerčič, who are themselves active in the fields of design and architecture, have decided to present 11 designers or collectives.
-Their durable practices have proven their resilience as well as their necessity by creating their communities over the years.
-Due to their insight, their autonomous and long-lived practices are indispensable interlocutors and protagonists in the Slovenian design ecosystem.
-The contents and methods of their work are resilient and tailored to local conditions and opportunities.
-By constantly evolving their practices and approaches, they actively adapt to the needs of society, thus ensuring their long-term resilience and survival.
-They pursue the principles of sustainability, locality, contextuality, community building and the creation of innovative answers to relevant questions - not merely with their products and materials, but also with the way they work.
+The curatorial team of Katarina Dekleva, Rok Oblak and Bor Pungerčič, who are themselves active in the fields of design and architecture, have chosen to present 11 designers or collectives whose practices have proven their resilience and necessity by creating their communities over the years.
+Due to their insight, their autonomous and long-lasting practices are indispensable interlocutors and protagonists in the Slovenian design ecosystem.
+The content and methods of their work are resilient and tailored to local conditions and opportunities.
+By constantly evolving their practices and approaches, they actively adapt to the needs of society, ensuring their long-term resilience and survival.
+They pursue the principles of sustainability, locality, contextuality, community building and finding innovative answers to relevant issues – not only in their products and materials, but also in the way they work.

 FOCUS ON THE COMMUNITY

-The presentation will focus on the designers’ working processes, which will, in turn, attract visitors to collaborate and explore the design action themselves.
-The MATERIAL BAR presentation will be laid out as a social, public space – a bar, with a central bar / work counter around which design will take place.
-The space will be surrounded by a colourful vertical mosaic of materials and products, while the centre of the space will anchor the events that will take place by a dual-height bar, which will allow the public to observe on one side and collaborate on the other.
-The Slovenian space, which will be located on the first floor of a historic villa, is connected to an outdoor terrace, hosting a new public space for resting and socializing, thus symbolically opening up to the local community.
-Moving away from product presentation, MATERIAL BAR will focus on the practical work and design processes of eleven selected local design practices.
+The presentation focuses on the designers’ working processes, which in turn encourages visitors to collaborate and explore the design process themselves.
+The MATERIAL BAR presentation is designed as a social, public space – a bar with a central work counter around which design takes place.
+The space is surrounded by a colourful vertical mosaic of materials and products, while the centre of the space hosts the events that take place around a double-height bar, allowing the public to observe on one side and collaborate on the other.
+Located on the first floor of a historic villa, the Slovenian space is connected to an outdoor terrace, providing a new public space for rest and socialising, symbolically opening up to the local community.
+Moving away from product presentation, MATERIAL BAR focuses on the practical work and design processes of the eleven selected local design practices.

 MATERIAL BAR Curators